geopan/geopan.github.io/_posts/2015-08-05-map-tile-server-mongodb-express-mapnik.md

 ## What exactly are we building ?

 We will start by loading some spatial data into mongo and make the newly created collection working with spatial query.
 Then we will make an application that serve:

-- GeoJson
+* GeoJson
-- Map tiles
+* Map tiles
-- Pbf (Vector tiles)
+* Pbf (Vector tiles)

-We will create a simple map portal using leaflet for testing this 3 formats.

-The magic of this is that all the code will be written in Javascript (exept the xml of the mapnik stylesheet).
+We will create a simple map portal using leaflet and mapbox-gl for testing this 3 formats.
+The magic of this is that all the code will be written in Javascript.